-Now keep in mind the pizza is not the perfect circle you may see at the restaurants, but this recipe is the best I have ever tasted.
+Now keep in mind the pizza is not the perfect circle you may see at restaurants, but this recipe is the best I have ever tasted.
 This was the first time I used my Lodge pizza pan.
 I was determined to see if I had a disaster where I live that I could make moist, cheesy pizza on my barbecue.
 It works great and I love it!
-I consider myself a multi-tasker, and the shape of my pizza below is proof that sometimes you need to take tasks one at a time.
-I was trying to heat the pizza pan on the barbecue, put mozzarella cheese, sauce, and pepperoni in bowls and rolling out the dough at the same time so I could take a picture for my readers.
+I consider myself a multi-tasker, and the shape of my pizza below is proof that sometimes you need to take on tasks one at a time.
+I was trying to heat the pizza pan on the barbecue, put mozzarella cheese, sauce, and pepperoni in bowls, and roll out the dough at the same time so I could take a picture for my readers.
 Next time I will not be photographing when I make this recipe!

-I must confess, I buy the small 14 ounce Ragu pizza sauce jars.
+I must confess, I buy the small 14-ounce Ragu pizza sauce jars.
 You only need 1/2 of the sauce per recipe, so I freeze the other half of the sauce for another day.
-Now you can also make tomato paste, water, a few Italian spices and you have pizza sauce from scratch.
+Now you can also make tomato paste, water, and a few Italian spices and you have pizza sauce from scratch.
 Tomato sauce works just as well but tends to be too runny for me.

-Here’s the deal, you could use your freeze dried mozzarella cheese hydrated with water and drain it.
+Here’s the deal, you could use your freeze-dried mozzarella cheese hydrated with water and drain it.
 I used a bag of grated mozzarella cheese and topped it off with pepperoni as you can see above.
 Next time I want to use some veggies from the garden.
 Maybe bell peppers, basil, onions, and tomatoes.
-Here’s the Lodge pizza pan I have: Lodge Pro-Logic P14P3 Cast Iron Pizza Pan, Black, 14-inch
+Here’s the Lodge pizza pan I have: Lodge Pro-Logic Cast Iron Pizza Pan, Black, 14-inch